updated

 Cultural exchange and learning opportunities

-Depending on your interests you could learn mexican cuisine, hispanic literature, deep singing or intuitive painting.
+Depending on your interests you could learn mexican cuisine, hispanic literature, deep singing or intuitive paintings.

 • Projects involving children